 Travelers may encounter road conditions that differ significantly from those in the United States.
 Primary roads are generally paved and well maintained; however, side roads within major cities and many roads outside of urban areas are in poor condition.
 Poor road conditions may cause delays, making travel times variable.
 Avoid nighttime travel outside the major cities due to armed banditry, hazards posed by disabled vehicles, lack of street lighting outside of urban areas, inadequate road markings, and the unpredictable behavior of farm animals and pedestrians in the roadway.
 Daytime travel between cities is generally safe, though armed robbery does occur on intercity highways, even during daylight hours.
 Local drivers do not abide by the rules of the road, and police enforce traffic laws unevenly, even in major cities.
 Excessive speeding, unpredictable driving behavior, and lack of adherence to basic safety standards for local vehicles are widespread.
 Many vehicles are unlicensed, and most drivers lack basic driver training or insurance.
 Use defensive driving techniques, including maintaining sufficient following distances to avoid accidents.
 On average, six pedestrians die each day in Ghana.
 Pedestrians must maintain awareness of dangers at all times: large commercial vehicles are slow to brake, vehicles may swerve into oncoming traffic to avoid potholes, motorcycles travel between vehicles and on shoulders and sidewalks, and drivers often pull out or turn despite oncoming traffic.
 Drivers should be prepared to avoid pedestrian crossings and expect sellers and panhandlers to mingle with traffic.

-2 thoughts on “Ghana 2020 Crime & Safety Report
+One thought on “Ghana 2020 Crime & Safety Report

 1. Helo there!
 Would you mind if I share your blog with my twitter group?There’s a lot of people that I think would really appreciate your content.Plesase